Interfacelab/ilab-media-tools/readme.txt

 == Frequently Asked Questions ==

-= Upgrading from 3.x from 2.x =

-If you are using environment variables, please refer to [this documentation](https://mediacloud.press/documentation/advanced/environment-variables) for new environment variable names as many have been deprecated.

-Additionally a number of hooks and actions have been deprecated, please refer to [the documentation](https://mediacloud.press/documentation/advanced/hooks) for more information.

-= How does this compare to WP Offload S3? =
+= How does this compare to WP Offload Media? =

+WP Offload Media provides a very small subset of everything Media Cloud provides.

-This essentially does everything that WP Offload S3 does but it does a whole lot more.
-This plugin is an essential part of our own development stack when creating WordPress solutions for clients and it was born out of frustration with a other "offload" plugins.
+This plugin is an essential part of our own development stack when creating WordPress solutions for our clients and as client needs grow around media, and dealing with media in WordPress, Media Cloud gains new features and improvements.

 = Why should I use Imgix? =